michaelangelo-kodjoe/TV_shows_ML_Analysis/README.md

 Kaggle website - a subsidiary of Google LLC, is an online community of data scientists and machine learning practitioners.
 Kaggle allows users to find and publish data sets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges.
 To process that we will use NRCLex library that measures the emotional effect from a body of text.
 This gives frequencies of words with particular emotions in the database.
 We will use this as a input for neural network model to predict meta_score of the tv show.

 ## Questions to to answer with the data:
-* Is NLP emotion classification able to predict TV show ranking score?
+* Is NLP emotion classification able to predict TV shows ranking score?
-* Is it more useful for predicting critics or viewers score?
+* Which emotions are better predictors of meta score?
-* Do review sources differ in emotion classification percentage?
+* Which algorithm is better to predict meta score with?

 ## Description of the data exploration phase of the project (preliminary data preprocessing, feature engineering and feature selection, including their decision-making process)
 * Kaggle data was downloaded and imported into jupyter notebook.